ccao-data/model-sales-val/design_discussion.md

 # Design Discussion Document.

+### Stat groups schema
 Here is an early prototype for a new config schema.
 I think there are ways to make this cleaner and more readable, but so far this is a functional example insofar as it [sets up data to be flagged](https://github.com/ccao-data/model-sales-val/blob/98-make-flagging-script-more-flexible-with-respect-to-geography/manual_flagging/flagging.py#L209-L245), even better than the current method on main.
+The following structure is a

 ```yaml
 stat_groups_map: